mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

-Kar'wyikh even has contacts within the moderate forces of human resistance but excluding the neo-
+Kar'wyikh even has contacts within the moderate forces of human resistance but excluding the neo-Sindalian hardliners.
-Sindalian hardliners.
 He tries to use his economical enterprises to stabilize
-Arunisiir – as much for his own sake as for that of his clan – but works hard
-(a rare thing for an Aslan male!) on an alternative plan, should Aslan rulership on Arunisiir end.
+Arunisiir – as much for his own sake as for that of his clan – but works hard (a rare thing for an Aslan male!) on an alternative plan, should Aslan rulership on Arunisiir end.
 One of his current business models is selling the heavy